fenago/machine-learning-essentials-module1/lab_07/README.md

 # Chapter 2: Working with Pandas DataFrames

-This chapter introduces you to the `pandas` library and shows you the basics of working with `DataFrame` objects.
+This lab introduces you to the `pandas` library and shows you the basics of working with `DataFrame` objects.

 ## Content